RENAISSANCE ART: GENERAL Top of page - Renaissance (through ArtLex)

 - The Digital Michelangelo Project (Marc Levoy, Stanford University)

-- Paintings in the Pinacoteca Vaticana (through The Holy See, The Vatican)
+- 16th century paintings in the Pinacoteca Vaticana (through The Holy See, The Vatican)

 - Palladio's Italian Villas, with links to: